-Specialist HGV / Truck insurance brokers for drivers and companies with the goods (o) operators licence, which is a legal requirement for any vehicle above 7.5 tonnes in weight.
+Specialist HGV / Lorry insurance brokers for drivers and companies with the goods (o) operators licence, which is a legal requirement for any vehicle above 7.5 tonnes in weight.

 Many people who drive Heavy Goods Vehicles (HGV), otherwise known as lorries, are always very busy.
 However, no matter how busy you are, the law mandates that you get a form of HGV insurance to cover your vehicle.